Phillip Wellheuser

 Days Gone - Sony Playstation, Bend Studio

-QA ANAlyst: Design Liaison
+QA Analyst: Design Liaison

 As one of the earliest members of the QA team, I worked closely with all branches of development when they needed more hands-on coverage, and trained the rest of the QA team as we grew.
 I played a strong role in the standardization of our bug reporting and improving the efficiency of the QA team itself as well as our coordination with the rest of the development team as the studio nearly doubled in size.